streamingfast/graph-improvement-proposals/gips/0009-arbitration-charter.md

 ## 1. Role of the Arbitrator.

-The role of the Arbitrator is to decide the outcome of indexing and query disputes.
+The role of the Arbitrator is to decide the outcome of indexing, data streaming, and query disputes.
 Their goal is to maximize the utility and reliability of The Graph Network.

 They fulfill this purpose by looking at the **Proofs of Indexing (PoIs)** or query **Attestations** associated with a dispute and checking if they correspond to the results that the Arbitrator produced when reproducing the work themselves.
 They decide the outcome of the dispute according to the norms laid out in this charter and based on whether the PoI or Attestation was produced correctly.